Top 13 questions about the third-party cookie deprecation in digital marketing

 3. What is a third-party cookie?

-Third-party cookies are created by domains other than the one you are visiting.
-They track users across multiple sites to, for example, build profiles for personalized advertising.
+Third-party cookies are created and used by domains other than the one you are visiting.
+They track users across multiple sites to build profiles for personalized advertising, for example.
 Chrome’s and other browsers’ upcoming restrictions on these cookies will reshape many current digital marketing strategies.

 4. What is the difference between a first and a third-party cookie?